Is there a connection between depression and writing?

 Back to the bit about writing

 The only reason I mention all of this now is that during that tough time, and then over the following year or more of treatment for, well, let’s call it melancholia for want of a better word, I wrote like a crazy.
-I think I wrote six novels.
+I think I wrote six novels and thrived on the hard work.

-Except to prove that my doctor’s link between depression and writing was correct.
+Except to prove that perhaps my doctor’s link was correct.

 I am left with one small problem.

-The only solution I can see to my new problem is to make an appointment with my doctor and ask him to put me back on those bloody pills right now.
+The only solution I can see to my new problem is to make an appointment with my doctor and ask him to put me back on those awful pills, right now.
 I want to write another great new book!

-No!
-There’s no link at all between depression and writing, is there?
+No, there’s no link at all between writers and depression, is there?

 You might also like to read my related article, Is There A Link Between Depression And Creativity?